R-CF/ncdfCF/README.md

 The latter two methods will read only as much data from the netCDF resource as is requested.

+##### A note on Discrete Sampling Geometries

+Discrete Sampling Geometries (DSG) map almost directly to the venerable `data.frame` in R (with several exceptions).
+In that sense, they are rather distinct from array-based data sets.
+At the moment there is no specific code for DSG, but the simplest layouts can currently already be read (without any warranty).
+Various methods, such as `CFVariable::subset()` or `CFData::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data set with column and row names set as an array.
+You can identify a DSG data set by the `featureType` attribute of the `CFDataset`.

+More comprehensive support for DSG is in the development plan.

 ## Development plan

 Package `ncdfCF` is in the early phases of development.
 It supports